Nick-Anderssohn/zippyzap/README.md

 as well.

 ## Should I use this in a production service?
-Probably not.
-Given the above results, looks like a traditional implementation using locks gives you better perf.
+No. Given the above results, a traditional implementation using locks gives you better perf.
 I would like to test hitting the cache concurrently though.
 I doubt the results would be any different, but I'm still curious.